 How does TRICARE work with Medicare?

-Medicare pays first, and TRICARE will pick up your Medicare cost-share.
+Medicare pays first, and TFL will pick up your Medicare cost share.

 Does TRICARE For Life cover the Medicare Part B deductible?